They picked up their few belongings, and gazed toward the high peaks of the Great Smokies that had sheltered them. Then they moved on, heads down.

 - from the Cherokee Heritage Trails Guidebook

-As happy as we both were, I knew my primary reason for this particular trip was to study how the early 19th-century Indian removal affected the history of this part of Georgia.
-Could my then 10-year-old endure the lengthy, late-evening drama about the "Trail," plus a day-long trek through an Indian village and museum?
-I needn't have worried, and I never would have learned so much without her.
+Now we were both happy.
+Still, knowing my primary reason for going was to study how the early 19th-century Indian removal affected the history of this part of Georgia, I wondered if she could endure the lengthy, late-evening drama about the Trail, and a day-long trek through an Indian village and museum.
+I neednt have worried, and I would never have learned as much without her.

-At the museum the next day, I also remember her longing look at the enlarged photo of a soldier clutching a homemade doll as he watches a small girl and her family carry only the barest of necessities, leaving their home and treasures behind.
+But, Grandma, they didnt kill the little boy, just the two big ones and the father, she remembers.
+I remember her wincing as the sound of gunfire signaled the execution.
+At the museum the next day I also remember her longing look at the display of a soldier clutching a doll, while he watches a small girl and her family carry only necessities as they leave their home and treasures behind.

 What a perfect synopsis of our journey, and of the Cherokee people.
-She loved the mountains so much she wanted to live there, and she used a roll of film trying to take their beauty home - just like the Cherokee who wanted to stay or take the image of their "hills" with them, too.
+She loved the mountains so much she wanted to live there, and she used a roll of film trying to take their beauty home - much like the Cherokee who wanted to stay, or take the image of their hills with them, too.

-And she loved the river, whether watching the narrow, twisting Oconaluftee as we drove by, or wading and collecting rocks as she resisted the pull of the current in the shallow water with one of her "new friends."
-How also like the Cherokee who settled along the rivers for sustenance and survival, and formed communities with the new friends they, too, found near their transplanted homes.
+She loved the river, watching for the narrow, twisting Oconaluftee as we drove, or wading, squealing, collecting rocks, and resisting the pull of the current in the shallow water with one of her new friends.
+Like the Cherokee who settled along the rivers for sustenance and survival, and formed communities with the new friends they, too, found near their transplanted homes.

-Besides her pictures and souvenirs, she took back something I could not have foreseen: an appreciation for the land and the way the Indians used what they found in their "hills" to survive.
-From the demonstrations of Indian life in the village - her favorite was the pinpoint accuracy of the blow-gun (or the gunner) - to the blueberries we picked on our way home, she, and I through her eyes, have a new gratitude for the greatness of the Creator, and a greater idea of how much all mankind, "red and yellow, black and white," depends on the land and the rivers and the hills for that same sustenance and survival.
+Besides her pictures and souvenirs, she took back something I couldnt have foreseen: an appreciation for the land, and how the Indians used what they found in their hills to survive.
+From the demonstrations of Indian life in the village - her favorite was the pinpoint-accuracy of the blow-gun (or gunner) - to the blueberries we picked on the way home, she, and I through her eyes, have a new gratitude for the greatness of the Creator, and a greater idea of how much all mankind, red and yellow, black and white," receives from Him.

 The Columbia County News-Times ©2013.
 All Rights Reserved.